noec764/erpnext/docs/dooks/human-resources/payroll/employee-tax-exemption-declaration.md

 * Actual rent paid less 10% of the basic salary.
 * 50% of the basic salary, if the employee is staying in a metro city (40% for a non-metro city).

 As part of the Employee Tax Exemption Declaration, employees shall also fill out the HRA Exemption.
-Dooks will calculate the exemption eligible for HRA and exempt it while calculating the taxable earnings.
+Dokie will calculate the exemption eligible for HRA and exempt it while calculating the taxable earnings.

 > Note: HRA component shall be configured in Company for HRA exemption to work